More Photos

 35 KM

 Cycling straight from the hotel today, the road climbs steadily for the first 12 kilometres with increasingly impressive views of the west coast.
-You'll cycle through fragrant forests and through small villages and no doubt be stopping often, as around every curve there's another unmissable photo opportunity.
-Madeira's westernmost point is at Ponta do Pargo, where there's a prominent red and white lighthouse, and here you'll turn south, following minor roads that twist and turn above a steep coastal escarpment.
-There are several places, such as at Lombada dos Marinheiros, where the coastal views are spectacular.
-You'll overnight at the lively village of Calheta, which has a colourful yacht harbour and a beach filled with sand imported from Morocco.
+You'll cycle through fragrant forests and small villages and no doubt be stopping often, as around every bend there's another spectacular view over the sea below and another great photo opportunity.
+Madeira's westernmost point is at Ponta do Pargo, with its prominent red and white lighthouse, and here you'll turn south, following minor roads that twist and turn above a steep coastal escarpment.
+There are several places, such as at Lombada dos Marinheiros, where the coastal views are really spectacular.
+You'll spend the night at the lively village of Calheta, which has a colourful yacht harbour and a beach filled with sand imported from Morocco.
 This former centre of sugar cane production has become a popular place for locals to meet.

 Accommodation